 Latissimus Dorsi – The big muscles in your back that assist with shoulder extension & adduction.

-Supporting Muscles (the rectus abdominis, obliques, and transverse abdominis), core muscles work to stabilize and support the spine.
+Supporting Muscles (the rectus abdominis, obliques, and transverse abdominis) work to stabilize and support the spine.

-Executing swimmers properly is vital to reap all its benefits without any injuries.
+Executing swimmer exercises properly is vital to fully reap their benefits without injury.
 Follow these steps:

-BEFORE: Lay on your mat face down, arms extended above the head in an aqua man position.
+BEFORE: Lie on your mat face down, arms extended above your head in an aqua man position.
 Your forehead should touch the mat lightly.

-Tighten Your Core: Forcefully pull your belly button towards your spine so you feel it tighten up.
+Tighten Your Core: Forcefully pull your belly button towards your spine until you feel it tighten.
 Doing this will stabilize your body as you perform the exercise.

 Opposite Arm and Leg Lift: Keep your left arm on the floor and lift your right arm and left leg simultaneously.
 Straighten your arm and leg and raise them as high as possible without adding strain to your lower back.